Particular/docs.particular.net/nservicebus/concept-overview.md

 ### Body

-The payload of the message is also called body.
+The payload of the message is also called the body.
 It travels between the endpoints in a serialized form (either textual or binary).

 ### [Headers](/nservicebus/messaging/headers.md)